 This course provides an overview of American constitutional and procedural law, with an introduction to the U.S. judicial system, legal methodology, and government structure.
-The course is open only to exchange students and students in the LL.M.
-Program in International and Comparative Law.
+The course is open only to foreign exchange students and foreign students in the LL.M. or J.S.D. programs.

 This course is designed as a full-semester legal research and writing course for international students in the LL.M. programs, many of whom are non-native English speakers.
 The course exposes students to research materials and techniques commonly used in the U.S. legal system, and introduces students to various forms of legal writing including office memoranda, court filings (e.g., complaints, motions) client letters, contract and transactional documents, and academic legal writing.
 The students are expected to complete six major writing assignments, several legal research exercises and projects, and an oral presentation throughout the semester, and the professor provides comprehensive written feedback on each written assignment.
 Other aspects of writing are also covered such as language style, usage, and grammar, and legal citation.